 Weight bearing exercise with impact involves being on your feet and adding an additional force or jolt through your skeleton.
 This could be anything from walking to star jumps.

 You can get weight bearing exercise with impact by taking part in some physical activity, sports or by doing specific exercises.
-The level of impact varies depending on what activity you do.
+The level of impact varies depending on what activity

 Muscle strengthening exercise